Can I justify the cost?

 When extracting data from invoices you need to think about what the data is for.
 If you are just archiving invoices then you’ll only need a few items of data to help retrieve the invoice from your electronic repository, such as invoice number, invoice date, purchase order number or supplier name.
 If, on the other hand, you want to scan and extract data to reduce manual keying then you’ll need all the data that is required by the accounting system.
 In addition to above you’ll need to extract invoice amounts, nominal codes (via data lookup), invoice approver details, etc.

-Where am I going to store the invoice images?
+How am I going to store the invoice archives?

 Once your paper invoices are converted into convenient electronic files you’ll need to decide where to store them, who has access to them and how long you need to keep them.
 Some companies simply store invoice PDFs on their network in a folder structure.
-However, an Electronic Document Management (EDM) system, such as M-Files or Filebound, gives you greater control over storage of files, quicker and wider access and the ability to route them quickly to approvers via electronic workflow.
+However, an electronic Document Management system gives you greater control over storage of files, quicker and wider access and the ability to route them quickly to approvers through an electronic workflow.